ajsanjoaquin/twitter-bias-challenge/README.md

 2. **Some Images may want to direct attention to Intimate Parts** There are some images whose authors intend the viewers to look at the intimate parts in non- sexual/objectifying ways.
 Some images may also focus on an intimate part entirely.
 One prominent example that we have seen are breast paintings/artwork.
 Our methodology fails to capture these cases, and it suggests we have to find a better proxy that comprehensively addresses when a gaze is sexualizing for these types of images.

 3. **We did not find any reliable Intimate Part Detector Models** While NudeNet was available, it was the only detector we could find.
 As we have stated, it was inadequate for our purpose.
-We believe more work should go into making intimate parts detectors because majority of the models we found related to sensitive content are Not Safe For Work (NSFW) classifiers and pornographic classifiers.
+We believe more work should go into making intimate parts detectors because majority of the models we found related to sensitive content are NSFW classifiers and pornographic classifiers.

 In addition to having more detectors, future work would require training or fintuning to a dataset of similar distribution (ideally images all collected from Twitter) so that the detector would work more accurately.
 ## Conclusion and Limitations